vulkano-rs/vulkano/README.md

 in the [Issues](https://github.com/vulkano-rs/vulkano/issues) section.

 The project was initially developed by Pierre Krieger(Tomaka), who established Vulkano's base design goals, and the code structure.
-In the meantime development is driven by Vulkano community members.
+In the meantime, development is driven by Vulkano community members.

 **New Pull Requests are usually scheduled for review by the end of each week.**
-The older PRs that already in review have priority over the new ones.
+The older PRs that are already in review have priority over the new ones.
 We are trying to push development forward as quick as possible, but the review process sometimes takes time, please be patient as the maintainers need time to check everything properly.